Highpointer/Credit_Risk_Analysis/README.md

 ### Deliverable 2: Use the SMOTEENN algorithm to Predict Credit Risk

-This section presents and analysis of the SMOTEEN algorithm.
+This section presents and analysis of the <b>SMOTEEN</b> algorithm.

 ### Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk